 Sri Lanka In Two Weeks: The Ultimate Guide

 Chances are you’ll fly into Colombo (Bandaranaike International Airport).
 From here, get a taxi straight to Sigiriya in Sri Lanka’s central province.
 The journey took us about 4 hours and cost about £50 (with a lot of haggling!)

 Tip: It may be worth looking into getting a driver for the whole of your trip.
 We decided against it in favour of cheaper local transport but on several occasions ended up taking more expensive taxis to save time or hassle.

-The taxi pulled up next to a beautiful lake-in the middle of no where.
+Make sure you book your first nights stay so that the taxi can take you straight to your door.
+Our taxi pulled up next to a beautiful lake-in the middle of no where.
 One thing we discovered about Sri Lanka is that the people here can never do enough to help, and our driver made several phone calls on our behalf to find our accommodation.

 We were warned that it was dangerous to walk around at night.
 But not for all the usual reasons.
 The locals were terrified of the elephants that roamed the area and although we would have loved a sighting, we were not in the mood to try and outrun a furious stampede.
 We used tuk tuks to get to and from the town after sunset (at an extortionate rate, because, you know, elephants!)
 In the day the walk was beautiful and one of the highlights of our time there.

-We stayed at this airbnb which was basic but with the most stunning view of Sigiriya Rock, and in the middle of no where!
-It might not be ideal for everyone, we did have a visit from a curious rat who made it through my canvas bag, through two plastic wrappers and into my cereal bar (I was a bit miffed he didn’t finish it, what a waste!)
+We stayed at this airbnb which was basic but had the most stunning view of Sigiriya Rock, and it was in the middle of no where!
+It might not be ideal for everyone, we did have a visit from a curious rat who made it through my canvas bag, through two plastic wrappers and into my cereal bar (We were a bit miffed he didn’t finish it, what a waste!)
 But we didn’t mind sharing our space with the locals one little bit!